Hugh Jonathon McMeniman

 Hugh McMeniman did not earn the nickname ‘Madness’ from his teammates because he was a shrinking violet on the rugby field.

 Born and raised in Brisbane, McMeniman and future Wallaby captain Rocky Elsom were a formidable combination for the Nudgee College 1st XV.
-A 200cm and 114 kg powerhouse who could play lock or blindside flanker with equal aplomb, McMeniman won selection for Australian Schools in 2001 but did not represent at aged levels.
+A 200 cm, 114 kg powerhouse who could play lock or blindside flanker with equal aplomb, McMeniman won selection for Australian Schools in 2001 but did not represent at aged levels.

 In 2005, and signed to the Queensland Reds, McMeniman made his Super Rugby debut against the Hurricanes at Ballymore before his natural, abrasive aggression was soon stymied by a succession of shoulder and knee injuries.
 As a consequence he was restricted to just 29 appearances over five seasons with the Reds.
 Nonetheless his debut season Super Rugby performances earned him a maiden Test appearance against Samoa in Sydney.